kflu/blahut/README.md

+Migrated from [the old Google code repository](https://code.google.com/archive/p/blahut/).
 Click [here](doc/doc.pdf) for documentation on using the library, the implementation, and the theory behind.

 Description
 ----------